Silver Stripe Supercar: 1994 Dodge Viper RT/10 – Sold?

-First generation Dodge Vipers tend to be among the most brutish muscle cars you can buy that were made in what some consider the peak of the Radwood era.
+First-generation Dodge Vipers tend to be among the most brutish muscle cars you can buy that was made in what some consider the peak of the Radwood era.
 Low on creature comforts and big on power, they feel like a semi-rushed concept car that managed to find its way onto dealer lots.
-This 1994 RT/10 model listed here on Craigslist in North Dartmouth, Massachusetts comes with one of the rarer color and stripe combinations, mixing black paint with silver graphics.
+This 1994 RT/10 model listed recently on Craigslist in North Dartmouth, Massachusetts comes with one of the rarer color and stripe combinations, mixing black paint with silver graphics.
 Comparing this price against the Hagerty Insurance Online Valuation Tool reveals that this private seller has priced his Viper between a “Concours” and “Excellent” condition specimen, with the former valued at $66,100 and the latter priced at $45,800.
-If you are serious about buying this low-mileage Viper, you can start the conversation by either calling or texting Mike at (774) 451-8060 or emailing him here.
-When you do, please remember to mention you saw his Viper featured here on GuysWithRides.com

 Lately, Viper values seem to fluctuate quite a bit depending on who’s selling it.
 Some cars seemingly sell for the same price of a new Camry, while others like this one are closer to the collector car pricing that Hagerty specifies.
 This can come down to a few factors, ranging from rough cosmetics affecting the fiberglass construction to performance modifications that can point to a history of abuse.
 With under 6,000 original miles, this Viper has clearly been preserved as a weekend-only example, and the seller has added just over 1,000 miles in the four years he’s owned the car.
 With no apparent modifications (other than a tacky windshield banner), this Viper looks to be as clean as they come, with all factory stickers and emblems in place, a time-warp interior, and no apparent damage to the body.
 1994 represented the highest total production year for the 1992-1995 Vipers, which is worth bearing in mind when negotiating.
 Good luck with the purchase if you take this pristine RT/10 home!